IELTS Test Remark Enquiries on Results (EOR)

 Chance of success?

 It is difficult to say!
-You are more likely to have success with speaking and writing as these are assesses by an examiner (human), whereas listening and reading questions are either right or wrong.
+You are more likely to have success with speaking and writing as these are assessed by an examiner (human), whereas listening and reading questions are either right or wrong.

 Who does the remark?